reachplc/digitalhub/content/plugins/backwpup/readme.txt

 == Description ==

-The **backup plugin** **[BackWPup Free](http://marketpress.com/product/backwpup-pro/)** can be used to save your complete installation including /wp-content/ and push them to an external Backup Service, like **Dropbox**, **S3**, **FTP** and many more, see list below.
+The **backup plugin** **[BackWPup](http://backwpup.com/)** can be used to save your complete installation including /wp-content/ and push them to an external Backup Service, like **Dropbox**, **S3**, **FTP** and many more, see list below.
 With a single backup .zip file you are able to easily restore an installation.
-Please understand: this free version will not be supported as good as the [BackWPup Pro version](http://marketpress.com/product/backwpup-pro/).
+Please understand: this free version will not be supported as good as the [BackWPup Pro version](http://backwpup.com).
+With our premium version you get first class support and more features.

 * Database Backup  *(needs mysqli)*
 * WordPress XML Export